borankux/borg/solder/README.md

 go mod download
 ```

-**Note for macOS users:** Screen capture is disabled on macOS due to API deprecation in macOS 15+.
-The `kbinani/screenshot` library uses deprecated APIs that are no longer available.
-Screen monitoring will be automatically disabled on macOS builds.
-If you encounter build errors related to the screenshot library, you can safely ignore them as the code uses build tags to exclude this functionality on macOS.
+**Note for macOS users:** Screen capture is supported on macOS 12.3+ using ScreenCaptureKit.
+You must grant Screen Recording permission in System Settings > Privacy & Security > Screen Recording.
+See `internal/screencapture/README_MACOS.md` for detailed setup instructions.

 2. Run solder with command-line flags or config file:
 ```bash